umich-hist-399/campus-histories/writing-guide.md

 - Compose informative topic sentences that provide a clear progression through the essay

 ## Essay Requirements (and percent of each essay grade)
-- Citations.
+- **Citations**.
 Along with the analysis contained in your essay, citations are the primary indication of the breadth and depth of your research.
 You should have around 5 original historical sources and 5 secondary sources.
 You should list relevant websites, but not count them as official sources.
 Your research must be your own.
 (40%)
-- Engaging writing, engaging the above questions, with minimal use of passive voice.
+- **Engaging writing**, engaging the above questions, with minimal use of passive voice.
 (20%)
-- Images with descriptive captions.
+- **Images with descriptive captions**.
 Images must be appropriately sized, fit into the page, and of sufficient quality for web publication.
-Use images not merely as eye candy, but to visually communicate the main points of your story.
+Use images not merely as eye candy, but to visually communicate the main points of your story. **All images must be uploaded in jpg format** in the images folder.
 (15%)
-- Clearly stated goal/relevance for each section (see questions above).
+- **Clearly stated goal/relevance** for each section (see questions above).
 (10%)
-- Meaningful headings that provide clear structure and ideally communicate main points.
+- **Meaningful headings** that provide clear structure and ideally communicate main points.
 (5%)
-- Pull quotes and sidebars in all essays; one essay must use the wide-col layout.
-These typographic features help call attention to certain ideas that you want to highlight and provide a way of fast reading.
+- **Pull quotes**, **sidebars**, and **jumbotron** heading in all essays.
 (5%)
+- **One essay must use the wide-col layout**.
+(5%)
-- Consistent use of bold and italics.
+- **Consistent use of bold and italics**.
 Don't use either too often; you'll negate the effect of highlighting something.
 Do not use either for references; leave those as unformatted text.
 (5%)
 - All essays (combined) are 50% of total writing grade;

 ## Blurbs and Summaries
 - Blurbs are ~200 words (30% total writing grade).
 - Summaries are ~600 words (20% total writing grade).
+- Both must have a H1 (#) and H2 (##) headers to populate the map pop-up.
 - Both require the same level of research and citation care as essays!

 ## Google Sheets